History and General Information

 'Members' previously received a PICAA CD, the 'AUSTRALASIAN BADGE COLLECTOR', published four times per year, which contains interesting articles on various Australian and overseas Departments and their respective history and insignia.
 This is now disseminated by email or available for download from our website to active members.

-'Members' also receive a current list of other members with whom they can correspond.
-Insurance coverage and entry fees to swap meets are subsidised by the Association.
+'Members' also receive a current list of other members with whom they can correspond, insurance coverage and free entry to swap meets held by the Association.

 PICAA is affiliated with similar Police Insignia Collectors Associations in Austria, Belgium, Britain, Canada, Northern Ireland, New Zealand & the USA.